lucasdegeorge/T2I-ImageNet/README.md

 This repo has the code for the paper "How far can we go with ImageNet for Text-to-Image generation?"

-The core idea is that text-to-image generation models typically rely on vast datasets, prioritizing quantity over quality.
-The usual solution is to gather massive amounts of data.
-We propose a new approach that leverages strategic data augmentation of small, well-curated datasets to enhance the performance of these models.
-We show that this method improves the quality of the generated images on several benchmarks.
+The core idea is that text-to-image generation models traditionally rely on the assumption that larger datasets lead to better performance.
+We challenge this 'bigger is better' paradigm by demonstrating that training solely on the well-established ImageNet dataset can achieve surprisingly competitive results.
+Our approach not only matches but often surpasses the performance of models trained on much larger datasets, all while using significantly less computational resources.
+This paves the way for more reproducible and accessible research."

 Paper on Arxiv: https://arxiv.org/pdf/2502.21318